Bell Labs: 1990s

 Amos Joel in 1993 received the National Medal of Technology.

 Two AT&T Bell Labs scientists, Joel Engel and Richard Frenkiel, were honored with the National Medal of Technology, in 1994.

 In 1994, the quantum cascade laser was invented by Federico Capasso, Alfred Cho, Jerome Faist and their collaborators.
 Also in 1994, Peter Shor devised his quantum factorization algorithm.

 In 1996, SCALPEL electron lithography, which prints features atoms wide on microchips, was invented by Lloyd Harriott and his team.
 The operating system Inferno, an update of Plan 9, was created by Dennis Ritchie with others, using the then-new concurrent programming language Limbo.
 A high performance database engine (Dali) was developed which became DataBlitz in its product form.

 In 1996, AT&T spun off Bell Laboratories, along with most of its equipment manufacturing business, into a new company named Lucent Technologies.
 AT&T retained a small number of researchers who made up the staff of the newly created AT&T Labs.

-Lucy Sanders was the third woman to receive the Bell Labs Fellow award in 1996, for her work in creating a RISC chip that allowed more phone calls using software and hardware on a single server.
+Lucy Sanders was the third woman to receive the Bell Labs Fellow award in 1996, for her work in creating a RISC chip that made more phone calls possible using software and hardware on a single server.
 She started in 1977 and was one of the few woman engineers at Bell Labs.

+In November 1997, Lucent planned a Bell Laboratories location at Yokosuka Research Park in Yokosuka, Japan for developing a third generation Wideband Code Division Multiple Access cellular system (W-CDMA.)

 In 1997, the smallest then-practical transistor (60 nanometers, 182 atoms wide) was built.
 In 1998, the first optical router was invented.

 Rudolph Kazarinov and Federico Capasso received the optoelectronics Rank Prize on December 8, 1998.

 In December 1998, Ritchie and Thompson also were honorees of the National Medal of Technology for their work done for pre-Lucent Technologies Bell Labs.
 The award was presented by U.S. President William Clinton in 1999 in a White House ceremony.